MinnPost/minnpost-scraper-2012-general-elections/README.md

 and with ScraperWiki, it is not fast enough and there were some issues with SQLite performance.

+These instructions were performed on EC2's quick-launch Ubuntu 12 install.

 ### Libraries and prerequisites

     sudo apt-get install git-core git python-pip python-dev build-essential python-xml sqlite3 nginx fcgiwrap